 Leverage pre-configured policies

 StackRox delivers out-of-the-box policies that identify configuration violations related to network exposures, privileged containers, processes running as root, and compliance with industry standards.

 Along with scanning images for vulnerabilities, it’s essential to also look for misconfigurations.
 The StackRox Kubernetes Security Platform assesses image configurations against industry best practices and CIS benchmarks to decrease your security risk before containers are deployed and running.
 Use StackRox to fail builds that violate best practices or your internal policies.

-Identify and remediate misconfigurations such as inappropriate access to secrets, heightened privileges, and excessive network exposure.
+Identify and remediate misconfigurations such as inappropriate access to secrets, heightened privileges, unnecessary Linux capabilities, and excessive network exposure.
 Beyond identifying these security risks, StackRox also pinpoints configurations that violate DevOps best practices, such as failing to set resource constraints.